Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The User Study

-\emph{Participants}.: We recruited ten expert users E1-E10 (3 female) with at least a 1-year experience with RL.
-Their average years of experience with RL was 2.5 years (SD=1.58).
-Eight of the experts have known RLHF before the study.
-E4 and E5 were introduced to it for the first time during the study.
+\emph{Participants}: We recruited 10 expert users (identified as E1--E10) with at least a year's RL experience.
+The users, three of whom were female, averaged 2.5 years of experience with RL (\emph{SD}=1.58).
+Eight were already familiar with RLHF, while E4 and E5 encountered it for the first time during our study.

-\emph{Experimental Procedure}: Experts were invited to conduct 2 RLHF sessions, each with different tools: the first one implementing \textsc{Pairwise-UI}; the second one implementing \textsc{Interactive-UI}.
-Hopper was chosen as the test environment as its goal is easy for participants to understand.
-Participants were instructed as follows: ``\textit{the center of the robot is the joint closest to the pointy end.
-The first priority is for the center of the robot to move to the right (moving to the left is worse than not moving at all).
-If the 2 robots are roughly tied on this metric, then the tiebreaker is how high the center is.}'' \allchanged With \textsc{Interactive-UI}, the participants were instructed to follow the Active Learning suggestions two-thirds of the time.
+\emph{Experiment procedure}: We invited the experts to engage in two RLHF sessions, with different tools: one with \textsc{Pairwise-UI} and the other with \textsc{Interactive-UI}.
+We chose the hopper test environment, thanks to its easy-to-understand goal for participants.
+The experts were instructed that `the centre of the robot is the joint closest to the pointy end.
+The first priority is for the centre of the robot to move to the right (moving to the left is worse than not moving at all).
+If the two robots are roughly tied by this metric, then the tiebreaker is how high the centre is.' \allchanged With \textsc{Interactive-UI}, the participants were instructed to follow the active-learning suggestions two thirds of the time.

 \allsame